fxstein/GoProX/AI_INSTRUCTIONS.md

 ## Release Testing

 - Always perform test runs for releases as dry runs by default (using the dry-run option), unless a real release is explicitly requested by the user.

+## Script Language Requirements

+- All scripts in this project MUST be written in zsh and use zsh syntax.
+- Never change scripts to bash or other shells for compatibility reasons.
+- All shell scripts must have `#!/bin/zsh` shebang.
+- Use zsh-specific features like `typeset -a` for arrays when appropriate.
+- If debugging is needed, test with bash temporarily but always fix the root cause in zsh.

+## GitHub Issue Awareness (AI Assistant)

+- Periodically run the `scripts/maintenance/generate-issues-markdown.zsh` script and read the output in `output/github_issues.md`.
+- Always keep up-to-date with the current open and closed issues on GitHub.
+- Reference the correct issue numbers and titles when performing work, making suggestions, or committing changes.
+- Use this awareness to ensure all work is properly linked to relevant issues and to provide accurate context during development and communication.

 ## [Add more rules as needed...]